Possum Magic and the Beauty of a Simple Life

 Photo by Stu Coleman.

 Anik and I met volunteering at the Vancouver International Mountain Film Festival back in 2008.
-It was one of those spark encounters—when someone brand new feels like someone you’ve always known.
+It was one of those spark encounters when someone brand new feels like someone you’ve always known.
 She laughs easily.
 She hugs generously.
-She kisses both cheeks.
+She has a seriously green thumb.
+She listens to the radio while sipping her morning coffee.
+She kisses both cheeks, for she is Québécoise.
 She gesticulates with spirit and lives with intention.
-Anik centers well-being—her own, that of others, and of the earth—at the core of everything she does.
+Anik centers well-being, her own, that of others, and of the earth, at the core of everything she does.
 She’s a weaver, both literally and metaphorically.
 From sourcing fiber to dyeing naturally and practicing the art of Saoriweaving, she pours her soul into her creations.
-You can see her work on her blog, Fibre Sauvage.
+You can see her artistic practice at Fibre Sauvage.
 She also makes the best crepes.
-Stu, originally from Australia, moves through life with a slow, sandy rhythm—like a beach walk in the early morning.
-He’s a juice master and a talented woodworker.
-Together, they’ve created one of my favorite spaces in Vancouver: a home filled with fresh scents, creativity, laughter, and ease.
-At their place, there’s always something simmering on the stove, laundry drying in the breeze, and adventures being planned.
-They're the kind of friends who open their door at any hour, offer you tea and a bed, bake you a birthday cake, and make life feel special simply by being in it.
-They are chosen family.
-The kind you rarely find—and never let go.
-So in their honor, this week’s story comes from their side of the world.
-Possum Magic, written by Mem Fox and illustrated by Julie Vivas, is a classic Australian picture book full of charm, curiosity, and love.

-At its core, Possum Magic is a story about devotion, courage, and intergenerational love.
-It beautifully captures the bond between grandparent and child—a relationship full of protection, adventure, and unconditional care.
+The illustrations are soft, expressive, and detailed, with glimpses of Australia’s regional fauna and foods.
+At its core, Possum Magic is a story about personal quest, courage, and intergenerational love.
+It beautifully captures the bond between grandparent and child, a relationship full of understanding, adventure, and unconditional care.

 Book: Possum Magic